SC (FR) 282/16

-Environmental Foundation Limited (EFL), together with three affected community members (a fishermen and 2 farmers) from Norochcholai, invoked jurisdiction of the Supreme Court under a Fundamental Rights application on the 22nd August 2016, against the only coal power plant in Sri Lanka.
+Environmental Foundation Limited (EFL), together with three affected community members (a fisherman and 2 farmers) from Norochcholai, invoked jurisdiction of the Supreme Court under a Fundamental Rights application on the 22nd August 2016, against the only coal power plant in Sri Lanka.
 This case challenges the NCPP as it causes serious health, economic, and environmental impacts violating several provisions of the Constitution including Article 12 (right to equal protection of law), Article 14(1)(g) (right to occupation) and Article 14 (1)(h) (right to choose one’s residence and freedom of movement).
 Moreover, EFL’s Petition pleads that the NCPP’s operations are contrary to Sri Lanka’s international obligations towards emission reduction and environmental protection as stipulated in the Kyoto Protocol to the United National Framework Convention on Climate Change, The UN Framework Convention on Climate Change (UNFCC), Paris Agreement on Climate Change and others.

 The Supreme Court issued a directive on the 24 March 2017, stating that EFL should partake in the discussion along with an independent Technical Review Committee (TRC) appointed by the Public Utilities Commission of Sri Lanka (PUCSL).
 The purpose was to review operations of all major power plants monitoring their environmental and social impacts.
 The CEB, Central Environmental Authority (CEA), North Western Province Provincial Environmental Authority (NWPEA) and community representatives from Norochcholai were other parties to this discussion.
 The TRC had made a decision to investigate issues pertaining to the NCPP first as it was the most critical out of all.